SharminR/task/README.md

 ### Brief explanation of the chosen visualisation

 Tried to implement search functionality for individual items found in the Json Api dataset and later populate the multi-step form which leads to a a bar chart widget.
-Due to me getting suddenly sick with covid and trying to finish within two days, couldn't finish implementing advanced functionality.

 ### Quick start